-Information about Coptic Museum Cairo, tours and Online Booking
+Information about Coptic Museum Cairo, tours, booking

 In fact, the founder of Coptic Museum Cairo in modern times is Mr. Smeka Pasha.
 Moreover, he exerted huge efforts to found the building of Coptic museum Cairo.
 It opened to the public in 1901 with Smeka as the first head of the Coptic Museum in Cairo.
 The Coptic Museum Cairo today consists of two major sections.
 The old section established by Smeka Pasha.
 The other one is the New section.
 The new section consists of two floors.
 It opened for the public in 2006 by the president Hosni Mubarak.
 The renovation of Coptic museum costed 30 million Egyptian pound.
 In fact, it affected by the earthquake which struck Egypt in 1992.